Learning Multi-modal Representations by Watching Hundreds of Surgical Video Lectures: Introduction

 Next, we assess the robustness and adaptability of our approach when applied to unseen surgical datasets and tasks.
 Specifically, we examine its performance in traditional vision-only surgical tasks, including surgical tool, phase, and action triplet recognition~\citep{twinanda2016endonet,nwoye2021rendezvous}.
 We evaluate our approach as a zero-shot transfer learning by processing the category labels (tool, phase, or action triplet) into textual form and classifying the video frames based on the similarity of visual and textual latent vectors.
-The results show that the general surgical concepts learned by our multi-modal joint representations from various surgical procedures can benefit a specific surgical procedure, such as laparoscopic cholecystectomy.
-To the best of our knowledge, this is the first work demonstrating the ability of a learned multi-modal representation to recognize surgical tools, phases, and action triplets without using any ground truth labels.
-While the results fall short of fully-supervised baselines, they are encouraging and could pave the way for more advanced methodologies to improve the results further.
-Finally, we conduct extensive ablation studies to shed light on the different components of our approach and their impacts on the results.
+The results show that the general surgical concepts learned by our multi-modal joint representations from various surgical procedures can benefit a specific surgical procedure, such as laparoscopic cholecystectomy. {To the best of our knowledge, this is the first work to demonstrate self-supervised multi-modal pretraining for recognizing surgical tools, phases, and action triplets without annotation.
+While our zero-shot performance trails fully supervised baselines, particularly in tasks requiring fine-grained anatomical reasoning, the results highlight SurgVLP’s potential to serve as a foundation backbone to reduce annotation costs for downstream tasks.} Finally, we conduct extensive ablation studies to shed light on the different components of our approach and their impacts on the results.
 The contributions of our work can be succinctly summarized in the following four key aspects: \begin{itemize} \item We propose to harness the knowledge from surgical video lectures accessible via open surgical e-learning platforms for visual-textual multi-modal representation learning.
-To this end, we introduce a large-scale dataset of surgical video lectures (SVL) comprising 1.4k procedural videos. \item We propose to leverage text transcription from two complementary ASR systems, Whisper and AWS, to enhance the learning process by addressing limitations and inaccuracies inherent in each ASR system. \item We propose a novel contrastive learning objective that leverages dual text transcriptions from ASR systems and the corresponding video clip, aiming to encourage close proximity of embedding vectors in the joint latent space. \item We demonstrate the zero-shot transferability of our learned multi-modal representations by showing superior performance on various vision-and-language and vision-only surgical tasks. \end{itemize}
+To this end, we introduce a large-scale dataset of surgical video lectures (SVL) comprising 1.4k procedural videos. \item We propose to leverage text transcription from two complementary ASR systems, Whisper and AWS, {to enhance the representation learning process by addressing the linguistically inaccurate sentences produced by these ASR systems. } \item We propose a novel contrastive learning objective that leverages dual text transcriptions from ASR systems and the corresponding video clip, aiming to encourage close proximity of embedding vectors in the joint latent space. \item {We demonstrate the zero-shot transferability of our proposed framework in multiple vision-language and vision-only tasks.} \end{itemize}